-Most of the tests have 25-100 self-report items, where you answer questions (honestly) about your behaviours, feelings and reactions to the questions regarding your purposefulness, flexibility, versatility etc.
+Most of the tests have 25-100 self-report items, where you answer questions (honestly) about your behaviors, feelings, and reactions regarding your sense of purposefulness, flexibility, versatility, etc.

 Socioeconomic status also plays a role: people who grow up in economically advanced societies tend to exhibit less resilience thanks to the daily comfort they experience.